Tommahawk65/MS3/README.md

 [View the live project here.](https://backend-project-ms3.herokuapp.com)

-Toms Bakery was designed to bring a community together with a shared passion for baking who were interested in learning and sharing knowledge.
-Users can create/log into their account and upload their own recipes as well as view ones uploaded by others.
+Toms Bakery was designed to bring a community together with a shared passion for baking and who were interested in learning and sharing knowledge.
+Users can create/log into their account and upload their own recipes, as well as view ones uploaded by others.

 <span id="ux"></span>